 I spent so much time accumulating and building up what I had up until that point.
 I was thinking about business and money all the time, even when I was spending time with my wife and kids.
 I felt family time on Saturdays and Sundays was a waste of my time.
 My mind kept saying “I should be in my office working on my projects, making more money”.

 It’s all about money, isn’t it?
 People with money are successful.

-We take so many things for granted and just chasing after money, money and more money.
+We take so many things for granted and just chase after money, money, and more money.
 Without even realizing that we are so lucky compared to so many other people in this world.

 Is it because people tell us having more money would make us successful?
-Is it because our parents constantly complaining about how little money they have/had?
+Is it because our parents constantly complain about how little money they have/had?
 Why do we fear not having enough money?
-Is it because of some money/investment guru who keep stirring up the fear of not having enough money at retirement?
+Is it because of some money/investment gurus who keep stirring up the fear of not having enough money at retirement?

-I truly doubt living in fear about not having enough money to retire for the next 20 years would make me successful.
+I truly doubt living in fear of not having enough money to retire for the next 20 years would make me successful.

 To them, I am successful.

 Every one of us is already successful in some way.
 The fact that you are reading this right now is a success.
 Not everyone gets to live as long as you are.
 Not everyone is able to read English.

 So many people want what we already have.
 Even those people with millions of dollars want what you already have.